-TAG Oil holds cash reserves in Canadian and U.S. dollars and to a lesser extent in New Zealand dollars.
-TAG Oil's oil revenue is received in U.S. dollars and the majority of costs incurred on its petroleum property expenditures are done so in New Zealand dollars.
+TAG Oil holds cash reserves in Canadian and U.S. dollars and to a lesser extent in Australian and New Zealand dollars.
+TAG Oil's oil revenue is received in U.S. dollars and the majority of costs incurred on its petroleum property expenditures are incurred in New Zealand dollars.
 TAG Oil does not currently hedge its exposure to foreign currency exchange rate changes, although TAG Oil may choose to selectively hedge exposure to foreign currency exchange rate risk in the future.
 TAG Oil manages some of this risk by shifting a portion of its cash on hand from one currency to another in a timely manner.
 A decrease in the value of the New Zealand currency against the value of the Canadian and U.S. will be a benefit to TAG Oil.
 An increase in value of the New Zealand dollar relative to the Canadian or U.S. dollar would have a detrimental effect on TAG Oil as its expenses incurred would, in turn, increase in Canadian and U.S. dollars.
+As such, significant increases in the value of the New Zealand dollar relative to the Canadian dollar or U.S. dollar may have a material adverse effect on TAG Oil's operations and financial condition.

 World oil, NGLs and natural gas prices are quoted in United States dollars.
 The Canadian/U.S. dollar exchange rate, which fluctuates over time, consequently affects the price received by Canadian producers of oil, NGLs and natural gas.
 Material increases in the value of the Canadian dollar negatively affect TAG Oil's production revenues.
-Future Canadian/United States exchange rates could accordingly affect the future value of the Corporation's reserves as determined by independent evaluators.
+Future Canadian/U.S. dollar exchange rates could accordingly affect the future value of the Corporation's reserves as determined by independent evaluators.